domilx/Extractor/README.md

 # bomber
 I DO NOT CONDONE ANY MAILICIOUS ACTION THAT IS USED WITH MY PROGRAM, IT IS SIMPLY FOR EDUCATIONNAL PURPOSES ONLY!!!

 Snag info from a victim's computer and send it to a gmail account.
+(Can send it to itself)

+Follw these steps to get thi up and running.

-To do this first you need python 3.8 (python.org) installed.
+1. You need python 3.8 (python.org) installed.

 2. You must clone this repository the way you want.